-- Marking of channels and harbors and establishing aids to navigation. - Clearing of debris and obstructions from navigable waters of the state. - Dredging channels and harbors, and constructing jetties and breakwaters, including those projects in cooperation with the U.S. Army Corps of Engineers. - Construction of marine facilities beneficial to the general boating public. - Installation of marine sewage pump-out stations. - Evaluation of water oriented recreation needs and capacities of Maryland waterways and the development of comprehensive plans for waterway improvement projects. - Boating information and education. - Construction of marine facilities for marine firefighting, police, first aid and medical assistance, and communications for promoting safety of life and property and general service to the boating public.
+- Marking of channels and harbors and establishing aids to navigation. - Clearing of debris and obstructions from navigable waters of the state. - Dredging channels and harbors, and constructing jetties and breakwaters including those projects in cooperation with the U.S. Army Corps of Engineers. - Construction of marine facilities beneficial to the general boating public.

+Intellation of marine courses.

+- Installation of marine sewage pump-out stations.

+Evaluation of water oriented recreation needs

+- waterway improvement projects.

+Boating information and education.